harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/container-kill.md

 ---

 Container kill is a Kubernetes pod-level chaos fault that:

-- Results in container failure on specific (or random) application resource replicas.
+- Causes container failure on specific (or random) replicas of an application resource.
 - Tests an application's deployment sanity (replica availability and uninterrupted service) and recovery workflow.
 - Tests the recovery of pods that possess sidecar containers.